YouthTree/bhm-google-maps/README.md

 ## Usage ##

 Currently, bhm-google-maps is designed to show a single map w/ static fallback.
-To do this, you use the `draw_map_of` helper.
+To do this, you use the `gmap` helper.
 You pass it an object you wish to plot, typically following the convention that:

 1. `object.lat` and `object.lng` return latitude / longitude respectively